 An island of dizzying diversity, Sardinia plays host to white sand beaches, near-alpine forests, exclusive resorts, and prehistoric villages.
 Adventurous pursuits such as hiking and scuba diving can be coupled with unique culinary experiences, relaxing beach days, and a calendar of festivals.
-Luxury holidays to Sardinia are guaranteed to be unlike any other.

 From May to September, you can wallow in the glorious Mediterranean sunshine, with temperatures regularly reaching 30 degrees.
 Although the nights remain warm throughout summer, you'll benefit from cooling sea breezes by the coast - meaning this is the perfect time to plan Sardinia holidays.